 Moreover, limited liability companies and stock companies are obliged to post this report on their websites and on the Agency’s website.
 It will contain the detailed description of the legal action in question, as well as all of the relevant facts regarding the nature and the scope of personal interest.
 Finally, these companies have to post this report in the period of 15 days as of the date of the occurrence of the legal action in question.

-The Law provides detailed rules on instances in which the reduction of the LLC’s share capital can be performed.
+The amendments from 2018 provided detailed rules on instances in which the reduction of the LLC’s share capital can be performed.
 Moreover, it regulates the legal framework aimed at the protection of the LLC’s creditors in the case of the LLC’s share capital’s reduction.

 The instances of the share capital’s reduction and the Decision on the share capital’s reduction

 The share capital may be reduced due to the following:

 1. To cover the losses suffered by the company

 2. To create or increase the company’s reserves for the covering of future losses or for the share capital’s increase from the company’s net asset value

 3. In the case of relieving a company’s member of its obligation to pay in/bring in its stake

 4. In the case of withdrawal and annulment of company’s shares

 5. In the case of disposing of the company’s own shares